jpngoga/alx-pre_course/README.md

-these are the updates
+this is the updates of the new editing
-jhaodhaosdajsd